 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: 10,000 people marched in the Haitian capital of Port Au-Prince last Sunday.
+AMY GOODMAN: Ten thousand people marched in the Haitian capital of Port-au-Prince last Sunday.
 They were calling for the return of the exiled president, Jean-Bertrand Aristide.
-It was his fifty-fourth birthday.
+It was his 54th birthday.
 This is Haitian folksinger and Lavalas leader Annette Auguste, more well known as "So An," speaking at the rally.

 LOUIS GERARD GILLES: [translated] Today’s rally shows that the majority of the Haitian people are asking for the return of President Jean-Bertrand Aristide.
 If there is a state of right existing in Haiti today, it is just for the government of President Rene Preval to do the right thing.
 It is unjust to have this politician in exile.

 DEMONSTRATOR: [translated] President Aristide will come back, and when he does, we will all cry for victory, because the real hope is with President Jean-Bertrand Aristide, not with Preval.

 AMY GOODMAN: On February 29th, 2004, three years ago, the democratically elected president of Haiti, Jean-Bertrand Aristide, was removed from office by the United States and flown to the Central African Republic.
 Two weeks later, in defiance of the United States, a delegation led by California Congressmember Maxine Waters and TransAfrica founder Randall Robinson chartered a plane and headed off to the Central African Republic themselves to bring President Aristide and his wife Mildred back to the Caribbean.
 I accompanied them on that trip.
 After hours of negotiating with the dictator in the capital Bangui, they freed the Aristides.
 As we flew back over the Atlantic, President Aristide said he had been kidnapped in a U.S.-backed coup d’etat.